studiographene/SGSchemaSync/README.md

 *   `-o, --output <directory>`: (Required) The base output directory where the tag-based generated folders will be placed (relative to the current working directory).
 *   `--react-query`: (Optional) Generate TanStack Query hooks (`useQuery`/`useMutation`) in addition to the base Axios functions.
 *   `--config <path>`: (Optional) Path to a JavaScript configuration file (e.g., `sg-schema-sync.config.js`).
 If not provided, the tool will automatically look for `sg-schema-sync.config.js` in the current working directory.
 This file can export configuration options to customize fetching the OpenAPI spec and other aspects of generation.
+*   `--prettier / --no-prettier`: (Optional) Enable or disable Prettier formatting for the generated files.
+Defaults to enabled.
+This overrides the `formatWithPrettier` setting in the config file.
+*   `--prettier-config-path <path>`: (Optional) Path to a custom Prettier configuration file (e.g., `.prettierrc.json`, `prettier.config.js`).
+If provided, this overrides the `prettierConfigPath` setting in the config file and Prettier's default config discovery.

 ## Configuration File (`sg-schema-sync.config.js`)